Docker for AWS setup & prerequisitesEstimated reading time: 7 minutes

-For more information about adding an SSH key pair to your account, please refer to the Amazon EC2 Key Pairs docs
+For more information about adding an SSH key pair to your account, refer to the Amazon EC2 Key Pairs docs.

-Docker for AWS is installed with a CloudFormation template that configures Docker in swarm-mode, running on instances backed custom AMIs.
+Docker for AWS is installed with a CloudFormation template that configures Docker in swarm mode, running on instances backed by custom AMIs.
 There are two ways you can deploy Docker for AWS.
 You can use the AWS Management Console (browser based), or use the AWS CLI.
 Both have the following configuration options.

-Pick the SSH key that will be used when you SSH into the manager nodes.
+Pick the SSH key to be used when you SSH into the manager nodes.